 The College relies on faculty and student recommendations for new acquisitions of music books, scores, and recordings.
 Faculty and students may file suggestions for new material relevant to their teaching with the Music Coordinator or Chair.
 Students are also encouraged to utilize reference and check-out privileges at the Music and Dance Library located on the third floor of Dalton Center on the Western Michigan University campus.

-Evaluation of Instructional Performance for Applied and Ensemble Music Faculty
+Evaluation and Compensation of Applied Music Faculty

 The primary responsibility of the College and Department is to provide the highest possible quality of teaching for its students.
 For the vast majority of these students, their primary and most intensive musical experience will be the instruction they receive from their Applied and Ensemble teachers.
 Therefore the success of the Department in large part rests upon its ability to attract the most highly qualified faculty in these areas and to assist them in maintaining the highest possible standards of teaching and professional conduct.